Confluence Alternatives

 Strengths

-• +GitHub/GitLab sync with branch and merge workflow
+• +GitHub and GitLab sync with branch-and-merge workflow

-• +Markdown source of truth (no vendor format)
+• +Markdown source of truth, no proprietary vendor format

 Trade-offs